Easy vegan chocolate chip cookies

-These eggless chocolate chip cookies are crunchy on the outside, chewy on the inside.
+These dairy free chocolate chip cookies are crunchy on the outside, chewy on the inside.
 Absolute best vegan chocolate chip cookie recipe.
 Easy to make and uses easy to find ingredients.

 Wow!
-I have an amazing vegan chocolate chip cookie recipe for you this week.
+I have an amazing vegan chocolate chip cookie recipe for your sweet tooth this week.

 I recently went on our annual holiday family vacation.
 Every night, I recipe tested these cookies and shared them with my (non-vegan, but very accepting) family.

-This recipe uses very easy to find ingredients.
-There are no need for eggs in this recipe as it’s replaced by baking powder and soy milk to create lift and binding.
+This recipe uses very simple ingredients.
+There are no need for eggs in this recipe since they’re replaced by baking powder and soy milk to create lift and binding.

 - All purpose flour